Sodium-ion battery: SgNaPlus

 SgNaPlus Pte.
-Ltd. is a spin-off company founded by Assoc Prof Palani Balaya.
+Ltd. is a spin-off company founded by Associate Professor Palani Balaya.
 It aims to commercialise novel non-flammable and highly reliable sodium-ion batteries, using designs created by the Alternative Energy Systems Laboratory at the College of Design and Engineering, National University of Singapore.
 SgNaPlus also has rights for the patent for a non-flammable sodium-ion batteries.

 TIAMAT

 TIAMAT spun off from the CNRS/CEA and a H2020 EU-project called NAIADES.
 Its technology focuses on the development of 18650-format cylindrical cells based on polyanionic materials.
 It achieved energy density between 100 Wh/kg to 120 Wh/kg.
 The technology targets applications in the fast charge and discharge markets.
 Power density is between 2 and 5 kW/kg, allowing for a 5 min charging time.
 Lifetime is 5000+ cycles to 80% of capacity.

 They are responsible for one of the first commercialized product powered by Sodium-Ion battery technology, as of October 2023, through the commercialization of an electric screw-driver.